guardian/accessibility/editorial-tools-guidelines.md

 It's also a [criterion](https://www.w3.org/WAI/WCAG21/Understanding/focus-visible.html) for the Web Content Accessibility Guidelines (WCAG) - the primary international standard for accessibility.

 It is good to use consistent styling across a page for the focus ring, because doing so communicates more clearly which element is focused.
-We either preserve the default browser focus ring, or else use the Source Focus halo.
+We either preserve the default browser focus ring, or else use the [Source Focus Halo](https://github.com/guardian/source/blob/eab592ab9c1cc4c69128decb8149de536435105b/src/core/foundations/README.md#focus-halo).

 ### Appendix: Semantic HTML